Tenacious Women Lecture Series

 March 7: “Queen Victoria: Daughter, Wife, Mother and Widow,” Jamestown Settlement, 7 p.m. – Dr. Lucy Worsley, OBE, Chief Curator at Historic Royal Palaces and one of British TV’s leading public historians and authors, presented an illustrated talk that makes you rethink what you know about Queen Victoria and takes you into the life, palaces and rich colorful age of a woman who ruled a quarter of the globe.

 March 14: “Prisoners of History: Pocahontas and American Indian Women in Cultural Context,” Jamestown Settlement, 7 p.m. – Dr. Karenne Wood, Director of Virginia Indian Programs at the Virginia Foundation for the Humanities, explores two very different stories of American Indian women, Pocahontas and Mary Jemison.
-Due to illness, Dr. Karenne Wood was unable to attend Thursday night’s presentation.
-Her Tenacious Women Lecture “Prisoners of History” was presented by her designated proxy, Evangeline Calland.
-Ms. Calland is an interfaith chaplain who practices in Charlottesville, Va.
+As a result of illness, Dr. Karenne Wood’s presentation was presented by her designated proxy, Evangeline Calland, an interfaith chaplain who practices in Charlottesville, Va.

-April 4: “Matter Out of Place: The Writing of Ar’n’t I a Woman,” Jamestown Settlement, 7 p.m. – Dr. Deborah Gray White, Board of Governors Distinguished Professor of History at Rutgers University examines researching and writing “Ar’n’t I a Woman: Female Slaves in the Plantation South.”
+April 4: “Matter Out of Place: The Writing of Ar’n’t I a Woman,” Jamestown Settlement, 7 p.m. – Dr. Deborah Gray White, Board of Governors Distinguished Professor of History at Rutgers University examined the researching and writing “Ar’n’t I a Woman: Female Slaves in the Plantation South.”

 September 12: “My Family of Women’s Rights Advocates: From Elizabeth Cady Stanton to Me,” Jamestown Settlement, 7 p.m. – Coline Jenkins, legislator, author, and the great-great granddaughter of Elizabeth Cady Stanton, a leading figure of the early women’s rights movement, sheds light on the evolution of American democracy through the inclusion of women as full citizens.